keith/smileykeith.com/_posts/2020-09-29-lldb-reproducers.md

 it better.

 Enter [reproducers][reproducers].
 Reproducers provide a way to run LLDB while also capturing information about your debugging session.
-Then you can [submit][radar] the session to Apple to reproduce the bug you've experienced.
+With this information you can [submit][radar] a more useful bug report to Apple with a reliable reproduction case.

 # How?

-While the steps to use reproducers are mostly straight forward, the problem is launching LLDB from Xcode does not enable `--capture` mode (FB7878562).
-This means if you want to provide a reproducer for an issue you've experienced in a Xcode debugging session you need to reproduce it outside of Xcode instead.
+Although the steps to use reproducers are mostly straightforward, launching LLDB from Xcode does not enable `--capture` mode (FB7878562).
+This means if you want to provide a reproducer for an issue you've experienced in a Xcode debugging session, you need to reproduce it outside of Xcode instead.

-Note: to provide a useful reproducer, LLDB bundles all files the debugging session touched.
-This will include binaries with debug info that you may consider sensitive.
+Note: to provide enough information to reproduce your issue, LLDB bundles all files the debugging session touched.
+This includes binaries with debug info that you may consider sensitive.
 Be sure to verify what you're sharing with Apple before you [send it][radar].

 ## CLI / macOS app